Nuria Bucher

-Nuria Bucher (born 21 March 2005) is a Swiss female handballer for Spono Eagles in the Spar Premium League and the Swiss national team.
+Nuria Bucher (born 21 March 2005) is a Swiss female handballer for German Bundesliga team HSG Blomberg-Lippe and the Swiss national team.

 She made her official debut on the Swiss national team on 3 March 2022, against Lithuania.
 She represented Switzerland for the first time at the 2022 European Women's Handball Championship in Slovenia, Montenegro and North Macedonia.